TeamDevDev/professional-development-week-nine-through-sixteen-starter/writing/review.md

 - [] 4: Agree
 - [] 5: Strongly Agree

-### On a scale from 1 to 5, please respond to this assertion from your perspective: "I am closer to mastering the technical and scientific concepts of the course now than I was at the start of this semester"
+### On a scale from 1 to 5, please respond to this assertion from your perspective: "I am closer to mastering the technical and scientific concepts of the course now than I was at the start of this semester."

 TODO: Please create a filled checkbox for the level that best describes your perspective